nus-cs2103-AY2223S1/ip/docs/README.md

 ### `find` - Search for a given task
 Search for tasks that contains the search text.
 - The search will return results that contains the search text.
-- The search is case sensitive.
+- The search is case insensitive.

 Alternate command: `f`